 As you are developing a financial plan in order to grow your personal wealth, you should consider budget, debt repayment, tax planning, savings and retirement planning, and catastrophe planning.

 When you’re considering your budget, keep in mind that you may have a higher debt burden than many others and are starting your retirement savings later.
 However, that is offset by the fact that physicians earn higher salaries.
 So by making a budget, or a “road map,” you’ll have a plan of how to best reach your financial goals.

 The average medical school graduate in 2015 owed $183,000, so debt repayment is a reality for many residents, fellows, and attending physicians.
-We’ve put together a guide to the various programs and strategies you can use to come up with the best way for you to repay your student loans.
+Check out our blogs on strategies you can use to come up with the best way for you to repay your student loans.

 From Health Savings Accounts (HSAs) to 401(k)s to Roth IRAs, there are various ways of both considering your tax burden while investing for your retirement.
 When you are considering how best to invest, make sure you aren’t missing out on any tax deductions and that you’re adequately saving for retirement.

 Catastrophe planning is a way to protect your future earnings, instead of being unprepared if you are injured in a way that would threaten your ability to work in your specialty.
 This includes disability, life, and liability insurance.
 Disability insurance protects your income and your and your family's financial security if you injured or sick and can no longer work as a physician.

 Disability insurance especially offers benefits if you get it during training, due to the discounts available to residents and the lower premiums offered when you are young and healthy.
 You really should take care of this before you leave training since your training program discounts can save you thousands of dollars over your career.

 If you're interested in getting all of your disability insurance quotes at once, you can fill out this simple form and we'll collect them for you.